EDELWEISS and EURECA

 Brief introduction to dark matter search

-Non-baryonic dark matter is believed to be responsible for about 85% of the total matter content and for about 23% of the total energy content of the Universe.
+Non-baryonic dark matter is believed to be responsible for about 85% of the total matter content and for about 23% of the total mass-energy content of the Universe.
 The most likely dark matter candidate - Weakly Interacting Massive Particle (WIMP), is a natural product of Supersymmetric Theories of particle physics.
-A search for these particles with accelerators (particle physics) and using direct or indirect methods of WIMP detection (particle astrophysics) complement each other and, in case of discovery, will allow physicists to determine or to severely constrain parameters of supersymmetric models.
+A search for these particles with accelerators (particle physics) and using direct or indirect methods of WIMP detection (particle astrophysics) complement each other and in case of discovery will allow physicists to determine or to severely constrain parameters of supersymmetric models.

 Dark matter searches with cryogenic bolometers

-Several hundred of particle astrophysicists across the world are working in the area of direct dark matter searches using highly sensitive instruments.
-Among these instruments, cryogenic bolometric detectors have been found to provide the lowest possible levels of background radiation and very high discrimination power between nuclear recoil events produced by WIMPs and electron recoil events caused by gamma-rays from environmental radioactivity.
+Several hundred physicists across the world are working in the area of direct dark matter searches using highly sensitive instruments.
+Among these instruments, cryogenic bolometric detectors have been found to provide low levels of background radiation and high discrimination power between nuclear recoil events produced by WIMPs and electron recoil events caused by gamma-rays from environmental radioactivity.
 The most sensitive existing experiments using this technology are CDMS (US), EDELWEISS (France, Germany, Russia) and CRESST (Germany, UK).
-They have already set limits on spin-independent WIMP-nucleon cross-section at the level below 10-7 pb (1 picobarn = 10-36 cm2) starting to probe the region of parameter space of some supersymmetric models.
-The phase-II detectors with the target masses about 10 kg are currently starting to take data and the new limits down to 10-8 pb are expected within a year or two.
-The most favoured supesymmetric models predict, however, the cross-sections down to 10-10 pb indicating that further increase of the target masses up to one tonne with a significant reduction of background rate per unit mass of the target are necessary.
+They have already set limits on spin-independent WIMP-nucleon cross-section at the level below 10-7 pb (1 picobarn = 10-36 cm2) for spin-independent WIMP-nucleon cross-section.
+The next stage detectors with the target masses of a few tens of kilograms are currently starting to take data and the new limits below 10-8 pb are expected within a year or two.

 The EDELWEISS experiment

-The EDELWEISS experiment is currently using about 4 kg of Ge crystals in a search for WIMPs at the Modane Underground Laboratory (France).
+The EDELWEISS-II experiment was using about 4 kg of Ge crystals in a search for WIMPs at the Modane Underground Laboratory (France).
 The EDELWEISS Collaboration includes groups from universities and research institutions from France, Germany, Russia and the UK.
 The latest result included 384 kg×days of statistics and allowed us to set a limit on WIMP-proton spin-independent cross-section at a level of 4.4×10-8 pb for 85 GeV WIMP mass.
 More details about the experiment can be found at: http://edelweiss.in2p3.fr.

 The EURECA project